nil0x42/duplicut/README.md

 ```

-### Options
+### :wrench: Options

 ![][img-4-help]

 * **Features**:
-    - Handle huge wordlists, even those whose size exceeds available RAM.
+    - Handle massive wordlists, even those whose size exceeds available RAM
-    - Line max length based filtering (-l option).
+    - Filter lines by max length (`-l` option)
-    - Ascii printable chars based filtering (-p option).
+    - Can remove lines containing non-printable ASCII chars (`-p` option)
-    - Press any key to get program status at runtime.
+    - Press any key to show program status at runtime.

 * **Implementation**:
-    - Written in pure C code, designed to be fast.
+    - Written in pure C code, designed to be fast
-    - Compressed hashmap items on 64 bit platforms.
+    - Compressed hashmap items on 64 bit platforms
     - Multithreading support
-    - **[TODO]:** Use huge memory pages to increase performance.
+    - **[TODO]:** Use huge memory pages to increase performance

 * **Limitations**:
-    - Any line longer than 255 chars is ignored.
+    - Any line longer than 255 chars is ignored
     - Heavily tested on Linux x64, mostly untested on other platforms.

-### Technical Details
+### :book: Technical Details

-#### 1- Memory optimized:
+#### :small_orange_diamond: 1- Memory optimized:

-A simple `uint64` is enough to index lines in the hashmap, by packing
+An `uint64` is enough to index lines in hashmap, by packing
-`size` information within line pointer's [extra bits][tagged-pointer]:
+`size` info within pointer's [extra bits][tagged-pointer]:

 ![][img-2-line-struct]

-#### 2- Massive file handling:
+#### :small_orange_diamond: 2- Massive file handling:

-If whole file can't fit in memory, file is treated as a list of
+If whole file can't fit in memory, it is split into ![][latex-n]
-![][latex-n] virtual chunks, and each one is tested against next chunks.
+virtual chunks, then each one is tested against next chunks.

 So complexity is equal to ![][latex-n]th *triangle number*:

 ![][img-3-chunked-processing]

-## Throubleshotting
+## :bulb: Throubleshotting

 If you find a bug, or something doesn't work as expected,
 please compile duplicut in debug mode and post an [issue] with